 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - Increased prevalence of PMR and GCA exists in individuals with a European background, and a decreased incidence and prevalence is noted in African Americans.

 - Most patients with PMR or GCA present after their sixth decade and peak incidence occurs in patients aged 60-80 years.

 - Genetic factors: PMR and GCA may aggregate in families.

-Acute blindness occurs in up to 20% of patients.
+Acute severe sight impairment occurs in up to 20% of patients.
 Delay in diagnosis and treatment may explain the high incidence of irreversible loss of vision.
 Jaw or tongue claudication occurs in a minority of cases but indicates a high risk of ischaemic complications.

 Symptoms moderately predictive of a positive biopsy result include: